The Board – Biographies

 Seek to understand and meet shareholder needs and expectations

-The Executive Chairman Patrick DeSouza and Adrian Hargrave, VP Corporate Development are the key shareholder liaison contacts alongside the Company’s brokers, RBC Europe, Dowgate and WH Ireland.
+The Executive Chairman Patrick DeSouza and Laura Bass, Director of Strategic Finance, are the key shareholder liaison contacts alongside the Company’s brokers, RBC Europe and Dowgate.

 The Group seeks to maintain and enhance good relations with its shareholders.
 The Company’s interim and annual reports are supplemented by capital market presentations and through public announcements to the market on operating, technological and financial progress.